ANXIETY is a vital part of being human. A survival instinct that has evolved over millions of years in order to protect us, it invloves a

 what's hiding in them, waiting to pounce?

-You are scared, your senses are heightened.
+You are scared and all your senses are heightened.
 Your sight and hearing have become more sensitive, able to pinpoint the slightest movement or sound.
-Your breathing
+Breathing

-and heartbeat have become more rapid, you feel light-headed and dizzy, want to go to the toilet or throw up, your limbs feel shaky and your whole body is now
+and heartbeat are now rapid, you feel light-headed and dizzy, want to go to the toilet or throw up.
+Your limbs feel shaky and your whole body is now

 charged with energy, full of anxiety, ready to fight or flee, possibly for your life.

 These two scenes represent either end of the anxiety scale.
 In the first we feel warm, secure and safe, we are fully relaxed.
 In the second we are really anxious,